Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Matchup vs. Philadelphia

-- In his two matchups against the Eagles, Evans' 55 receiving yards average is 0.5 more than his over/under for Sunday's game (54.5).
+- Evans' 55 receiving yards per game in his two career matchups against the Eagles are 0.5 more than his over/under for Sunday's game.

-- Evans, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Evans has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Eagles.

 - Note: Evans' stats vs. Eagles date back to 2016.